 All relevant regulations are contained in the Regulations of Undergraduate Studies, which have been revised by the 1st meeting of the Department of Philosophy's Assembly in the academic year 2020-2021 (11-9-2021) and has been in effect since the beginning of the academic year 2020-2021, simultaneously with the implementation of the revised Programme of Undergraduate Studies.
-The new Regulation for Undergraduate Studies is listed below with the annexed changes according to Law 4957/2022.
+The new Regulation for Undergraduate Studies is listed below with the annexed changes according to Law 4957/2022 and updated with the decisions of the Department Assembly.